masondl/tetromino/README.md

 # tetromino
 Clone of classic Tetris game.
-Nothing interesting about the implementation, I just did it for fun and to get familiar with SFML
+Nothing interesting about the implementation, I just did it for fun and to get familiar with SFML.

+It isn't done. :)